 Sounds awful, right?
 You probably want to avoid nicotine poisoning, and it is easy to avoid!
 Simply do not drink vape oil

 As we mentioned, the risk of nicotine poisoning from using vape oils as intended is extremely low.
 You would need to be purposefully powering through a bottle of high-level nicotine e-juice and ignoring painful symptoms before you caused yourself physical harm through vaping.
 This is especially true of those transitioning from cigarettes to vaping since they will already have a high tolerance to nicotine.

 If you are concerned about not getting sick while vaping, all you need to do is listen to your body.
 Take your time vaping, enjoy the flavors, and if you start to feel light-headed, then put the vape down!
 As we have said, there are plenty of physical signs you have to ignore before you make yourself sick on nicotine.

-Vaping oils or e-juices is perfectly safe, just as long as you buy from trusted brands or retailers and use products as intended.
+Places like ilVaporizzatore sell vape oils.
+And vaping oils or e-juices is perfectly safe, just as long as you buy from trusted brands or retailers and use products as intended.
 Never consume oil that is meant to be vaped, do not vape oil meant to be consumed, and never use vape cartridges sold from black market sources.
 Follow the usage recommendations from your retailer or preferred brands, and you will be set for an enjoyable, safe, vaping experience!

 If you are new to box mods, the huge availability of technical features may feel overwhelming.
 While some features appear self-explanatory, others feel confusing or redundant.
 For instance, we get questions about variable voltage and resistance all the time!
 We’ll compare and contrast the two in this article.